Creating a Marquee campaign

 - Click Create Campaign next to the release.

-- Add the required info (including budget, target audience, payment method) then click SCHEDULE.
+- Add the required info (including budget, target country, target audience, destination, and payment method) then click Submit.

 Editing or canceling a Marquee

 - Budget and campaign dates can be changed up to 1 day before the start date

 - You can’t edit active campaigns

 - You can cancel a campaign before the start date and stop an active campaign